Scanning Checks to Import Data and Images¶

 As items are added to the Ready tab, you will see at the top of the tab the number of items and the total amount of all the checks that on now on that tab.

 To transfer the items in the Ready tab into the TouchPoint database, click the Upload button in the top, left corner of the application window.
-This will present the Upload Images dialog box.
+This will present the Upload Scans dialog box.
 Select the desired bundle from the drop down list.
 The list will include all Open bundles in the database.
-Or, you can select New Bundle to create a bundle with the default fund.
+Or, you can select (Create a new bundle) to create a bundle with the default fund.
 (The default fund is defined in the system by the administrative setting

 When the bundle has been selected, click Upload on the dialog box.
 The check information and images on the Ready tab will now be transferred to the TouchPoint database.